praveendvd/postman_collection_url_updater/README.md

 | --with_url_part| -w| The value to replace the matching URL part with| v2 or {{baseURL}}/{{path}} or localhost:8888/| |
 | --save_as| -s | (Optional) Path to output collection file, DEFAULT: new_collection.json.
 If no value provided then the file will be saved by prefixing new to current collection name  | modifiedCollection.json or project/modifiedCollection.json|

+## Limitation

+In current version Path variables represnted by ':' eg https://localhost/v1/:PATH/2  will be converted to its actual value